zapabob/ROCm/docs/reference/gpu_libraries/linear_algebra.md

 :::

 :::{grid-item-card} [hipBLAS](https://rocmdocs.amd.com/projects/hipBLAS/en/develop/)
-hipBLAS is a compatiblity layer for GPU accelerated BLAS optimized for AMD GPUs via rocBLAS and rocSOLVER. hipBLAS allows for a common interface for other GPU BLAS libraries.
+hipBLAS is a compatibility layer for GPU accelerated BLAS optimized for AMD GPUs via rocBLAS and rocSOLVER. hipBLAS allows for a common interface for other GPU BLAS libraries.